 Still of Paramount wont, I next chose Suddenly It’s Spring, sprung off TCM storage, a lone broadcast from years back of a comedy unavailable otherwise.
 This was of 1947 vintage, Fred MacMurray and Paulette Goddard law-and-marriage partners who decide pre-war to get a divorce, only now she changes her mind from which merriment ensues.
 Fred kept doing comedy despite Double Indemnity.
 Maybe he felt safer with the genre.
 I'm challenged to take him serious/straight anyway.
 Something about Fred’s face and expression seems goofy to me.
 Excess exposure, and from earliest on, to his work for Disney?
 Mitchell Leisen directed Suddenly It’s Spring.
 Book on him by David Chierichetti has co-worker quotes as to how impossible it was to get good takes out of Paulette Goddard.
 Seems she had no gift for timing and could not be taught.
 What we see seems OK, but those in know said initial-cast Claudette Colbert would have been better, a little unfair as Colbert would probably have better than most any actress in any film.
 Suddenly It’s Spring spars verbal plus physical.
 Fred falls lots.
 Somewhere he must have learned to do that without wrecking joints and bones.
 Regard please the Chicago Theatre’s more than lush opening day ad for Suddenly It’s Spring, a sure place for us to “get” what was there to offer.
 “Five-alarm charm” Goddard was settled-upon truth through the forties, her offscreen a known man-tamer.
 Note she’s billed above MacMurray, and imagery suggests her public will care less over Paulette’s timing, or lack of it.
 Among bonus treats is Georgie Price, “foremost singing comimic” who went back to vaude and Vitaphone.
 The forties was enchanted meld of old biz with new, room always for either.

 Break for further ad oddities, and this being stream-of-consciousness day at Greenbriar, do observe ad I found for The Uninvited and note policy re “malignance of the undead.”
 Weak of heart are warned against attending, a gag used endless up to and after 1944, but here’s clause for concern: “So ethereal in theme --- suggest no attendance by unaccompanied children.”
-Thinking maybe I’ve been wrong about that word all these years, I looked it up: “Extremely delicate and light in a way that seems too perfect for this world.”
+Thinking maybe I’ve been wrong about that word all these years, I looked up ethereal: “Extremely delicate and light in a way that seems too perfect for this world.”
 Shouldn’t youngsters be getting more of that?
 For myself, I’ll take all of ethereal they’ve got.
 Is The Uninvited’s theme ethereal?
 Seems so after repeated viewings and more surely to come.
 Note too Denham Theatre policy of admitting no one during the last fifteen minutes.
 I can see a family of four or more showing up at the boxoffice, Dad with toll for all, plus more to buy concessions.
 Will management bar entry?
 As once we said sarcastic in the thirties, Yes he will.
 Along further ad line, pipe the above for Metro feature (Design for Scandal), a latest March of Time (“How the USA will hit back at Japan”), and capper for strangeness, Melville the Famous Venetian Glass Blower demonstrating his ancient art daily in the lobby.
 Speaking from mere memory mind, but I’d state with certainty we never had Venetian Glass Blowers at the Liberty.
 Did any of you?
 The 1942 ad for Keith’s vaudeville, plus screen show (Girl from Alaska) suggests again that vaude did not die.
 It merely relocated, much as it would later to TV.

 Loew’s Grand and Jean Harlow had a New Year’s gift for 1936 customers, Riffraff her latest for MGM release.
-Stuff like this is why I’ve chased theatre ads for all so far of life.
+Stuff like this is why I’ve chased theatre ads for so far of life.
 We wonder why stars posed for silly holiday-theme publicity.
 Here is how it served practical function.
 Suppose this was explained to Harlow and others who beefed over such obligation?
 Loew’s was a Metro house just coming off A Tale of Two Cities, looking down the road to Ah Wilderness and Rose Marie.
 Midnight premiere of Riffraff rings in with '36 arrival, but policy at the bottom reads “New Year’s Eve at 12 P.M.,” boner for which someone I'm sure got an upbraid.
 Shadow over gaiety is 1936 being final year Jean Harlow would live through, fact no one saw coming, least of all I suppose her, but hold … Harlow had scarlet fever as a child, kidney disease an adult companion.
 She surely recognized seriousness of that.
 Did Harlow know early on she was not long for this world?
 From sublime to that which was outrageous, here is “Rocking the World” Ingagi at the Pantages, “100% Sound and Talk,” which was the least they could do.
 Make no mistake, Ingagi was a smash.
 There really aren’t records to show how much it made, for this was an outlaw attraction few wished to be seen coming in or out of.
 “The Monarch of All Adventure Pictures” they called Ingagi, and who knows but what King Kong was dubbed “Mighty Monarch of Melodrama” as bid for Ingagi comparison.
 I’ve a hunch

 Ingagi outgrossed King Kong.
 Just a guess, mind, not a hope.
 Ingagi is bitter fruit of You Tube play.
 Find it and be appalled.
 “Infuriated” lions and “maddened” rhinos are here, which begs question as to whether lions and rhinos are any less dangerous when they are not infuriated or maddened.